davidensinger/davidensinger.github.io/app/_posts/2014-12-14-critical-path-css-in-jekyll-with-penthouse-and-loadcss.md

 I only inline my above-the-fold CSS, print the markup to asynchronously load my stylesheet, and wrap my `<link>` tag with a `<noscript>` when I’m ready to build the site for deployment.

 ## Filerev the CSS
-Tthe stylesheet in our [usemin](https://github.com/yeoman/grunt-usemin) block will be [revved](https://github.com/yeoman/grunt-filerev), which requires a corresponding revving of the stylesheet within the loadCSS function.
+The stylesheet in our [usemin](https://github.com/yeoman/grunt-usemin) block will be [revved](https://github.com/yeoman/grunt-filerev), which requires a corresponding revving of the stylesheet within the loadCSS function.
 This can be resolved with a regular expression in a custom usemin pattern.

 {% highlight js %}
 usemin: {